Autodesk/arnold-usd/docs/building.md

 #### Linux

-Example `custom.py` for the default installation of Houdini 18.0.287 on Linux using the system's Python:
+Example `custom.py` for the default installation of Houdini 18.0.287 on Linux using the system's Python.
+Note, Houdini 18 requires the use of GCC 6.3.1 and C++ 14.
+The example is for a CentOS 7 installation, replace the value of SHCXX line with a path to your local install of GCC 6.3.1 and later if using a different distro.

 ~~~python
 ARNOLD_PATH='/opt/solidAngle/arnold'